The Evolving Middle School Classroom: More Than Just Four Walls

 How can I make my middle school classroom more engaging with a limited budget?

-Focus on rearranging existing furniture to create zones, incorporating student work displays, maximizing natural light, and utilizing low-cost flexible seating options like floor cushions or inexpensive stools.
+Focus on rearranging existing furniture to create zones, incorporating student work displays, maximizing natural light, and utilising low-cost flexible seating options like floor cushions or inexpensive stools.

 What are key considerations for technology in a middle school classroom?